Skip to main content

 Print/Save as PDF

 We’ve all heard the “snap, crackle, pop” from the Rice Krispies commercial, but it can often be alarming to hear that sound from your body.
 Your ankles may pop when you get out of bed in the morning, or you may develop a habit of cracking your knuckles.
 But what effect does that have on your joints?
-Are the horror stories true - will you incur permanent damage over time?
+Are the horror stories true?
+Will you incur permanent damage over time?

-If you’re a serial knuckle cracker, don’t panic - in most cases, the cracks and pops in joints are entirely normal, especially with the change they endure as we age.
+If you’re a serial knuckle cracker, don’t panic - in most cases, the cracks and pops in joints are entirely normal, especially with the changes they endure as we age.
 It is vital, however, to maintain the health of your joints through consistent movement.
 We tell our physical therapy and wellness clients at EW Motion Therapy that “motion is lotion,” and that is true to some extent - the more you move, the better.
 Even if you choose not to pursue physical therapy or wellness with us, we still want to educate you on joint health and why pops are primarily regular.

 What does joint clicking/popping mean?